Skip to content

 Our combinatorial analytics approach took less than two days to produce combinatorial risk signatures that can be used to accurately explain disease mechanisms and identify clinically relevant target genes for novel drug development and biomarker discovery.

 The study identified more than 7,000 disease signatures representing different combinations of SNPs within the Sjögren’s patient population.
-We found 299 risk-associated genes with SNP variants in them that are strongly associated with Sjögren’s syndrome.
+We found 299 risk-associated genes with SNP variants in them that are strongly associated with Sjögren’s disease.
 Some of these gene targets have already been demonstrated to be biological drivers of Sjögren’s pathogenesis in the scientific literature, providing validation for our hypothesis-free approach to analyzing disease populations.

 Many of the genes we identified represent novel targets that have a strong mechanistic link to auto-immunity, but have not yet been studied in the context of Sjögren’s.
 As patients appear to stratify according to several disease mechanisms, this could help explain the apparent heterogeneity of the patient population observed in the clinic.
 Furthermore, as several of the targets identified have known active chemistry, they could represent potential novel drug target opportunities.